Resources and guidance for our volunteers

 Further information and instructions on how to access and interact with the Customer Portal can be found in the document below:

 RNIB is committed to safeguarding everyone who uses our services or comes into contact with us.
 Safeguarding is integral to all our work, therefore it’s important for all volunteers to be familiar with our safeguarding policies and procedures.

 Please read our Safeguarding FAQs document and follow the link to our Safeguarding page to find out more about our safeguarding training, policies and procedures.

 Support for you

 Every volunteer has a volunteer manager who will be your main point of contact and support throughout your volunteering relationship with RNIB.

 Your volunteer manager will support you from the point of recruitment and will provide you with an induction, ongoing support and development as required in your role.

 As a volunteer with RNIB, you’ll be able to access the Employee and Volunteer Assistance Programme (EVAP) for additional support.
-It’s an independent, free and confidential service available 24 hours a day, seven days a week to all RNIB staff and volunteers, which is provided by Health Assured Ltd. For more information about this programme, please speak with your volunteer manager or contact the Volunteering team at [email protected] or 0303 123 9999 (option 4).
+It’s an independent, free and confidential service available 24 hours a day, seven days a week to all RNIB staff and volunteers, which is provided by Health Assured Ltd. You can call any time day or night on 0800 028 0199 or +44 161 836 9498 from outside the UK.
+For more information about this programme, please speak with your volunteer manager or contact the Volunteering team at [email protected] or 0303 123 9999 (option 4).

-Read more about looking after your wellbeing by visiting our page here: Five ways to wellbeing.
+Read the RNIB guidance about looking after your wellbeing by visiting our page here: Five ways to wellbeing.

-We have training that can be attended as part of a group of staff and volunteers; training that can be delivered by your volunteer and even online learning.
-Some of the modules developed for volunteer managers to deliver to you include customer service, eye health and sighted guiding, public speaking and facilitation skills.
+We have volunteer training that can be attended as part of a group of staff and volunteers, training that can be delivered by your volunteer manager, and even online learning.
+Some of the modules developed for volunteer managers to deliver include customer service, eye health and sighted guiding and public speaking and facilitation skills.
 Your volunteer manager can tell you more about the training and development opportunities available.